International Economic Law

 Testi consigliati e bibliografia

-Attendace is not compulsory, but strongly recommended, as students regularly attending will be evaluated on the basis of participation in class and on their research paper.
+Attendace is not compulsory, but strongly recommended, as students regularly attending will have the possibility to be assessed on the basis of participation in class and on their research paper.

-Further materials and resources (selection of book chapters, papers, documents) will be made available on the Moodle platform.
+Further materials and resources (selection of book chapters, papers, documents) will be distributed in class.